Hackalist/Hackalist.github.io/README.md

 ## Contributing
 Hackathon listings are sorted chronology based on the starting date of the hackathon.
 If two hackathons start on the same day, they are sorted alphabetically.

-Please ensure your JSON syntax is correct before submitting to this repo.
+Please ensure your JSON syntax is correct before submitting.
 An easy way to check your JSON synax is through [JSONLint](http://jsonlint.com/).

 ## JSON Parameters
 * `title`: Name of hackathon